mzniber/mzniber.github.io/index.md

 ### Bridging the Gap between Simulation and Experiment in Antireflective Coatings: A Data-Driven Approach

-In this project, we collaborated with Senop on the AI-driven optimization of antireflective coatings, focusing on building an interpretable, simulation-driven data science workflow.
+We collaborated with Senop to optimize antireflective coatings in simulation and validate experiments, aligning experimental results with simulation predictions.

 **Key contributions:**
 - Developed a Python-based, end-to-end simulation pipeline using open-source tools, enabling high-throughput data generation while reducing licensing costs.